ixa-ehu/ixa-pipe-wikify/README.md

    - es: 2030

-Once you have a DBpedia Spotlight Rest server running you can send queries to it via the ixa-pipe-wikify module as follows:
+Once you have a DBpedia Spotlight Rest server running you can send queries to it via the *ixa-pipe-wikify* module as follows:

     cat text.naf | java -jar ixa-pipe-wikify-1.0.jar -p $PORT_NUMBER

-For more options running ixa-pipe-wikify
+For more options running *ixa-pipe-wikify*:

     java -jar ixa-pipe-wikify-1.0.jar -h